hamid-62/PizzaProject/README.md

 This project was built to strengthen my Java fundamentals and object-oriented thinking and serves as a solid foundation for future backend development with the Spring Framework.

 ---

+## 🔧 What I'd improve next
+- Add unit tests (JUnit) to verify pricing calculations
+- Replace console output with persistent storage (file or database)
+- Rebuild as a REST API using Spring Boot

+---